rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 * `jitter-distrib=enable` generates `/var/local/pps-jitter-distrib-forming` which contains the currently forming distribution of jitter values.
 When 24 hours of corrections have been accumulated, these are transferred to `/var/local/pps-jitter-distrib` which contains the cumulative distribution of all time (jitter) values recorded at reception of the PPS interrupt over 24 hours.

-Unless `calibrate=disable` is set in `/etc/pps-client.conf` these files may also be saved:
+When `calibrate=enable` is set in `/etc/pps-client.conf` these files may also be saved:

 * `interrupt-distrib=enable` generates `/var/local/pps-intrpt-distrib-forming` which contains the currently forming distribution of calibration interrupt delays.
 When 24 hours of these have been accumulated they are transferred to `/var/local/pps-intrpt-distrib` which contains a cumulative distribution of recorded calibration interrupt delays that occurred over 24 hours.